Continuation War: Finland and Germany

 On 6 April 1948, Finland and the Soviet Union agreed to sign the Finno-Soviet Treaty of 1948, which was introduced since Finland wanted more political independence from the USSR and the Soviets sought to prevent Finland from being used by Western powers to invade the USSR.
 On 19 September 1955, Finland and the Soviet Union agreed to extend the Finno-Soviet Treaty of 1948 and the Soviets also agreed to return the Porkkala Peninsula to Finland.
 On 14 December 1955, Finland was admitted as a member state of the United Nations, along with Ireland, Italy, Spain, and other countries that had not been part of the Allies.
 In January 1956, twelve years after the beginning of the lease in 1944, the Soviets withdrew from their naval base on Porkkala and the peninsula was returned to Finnish sovereignty.

-Many civilians who had been displaced after the Winter War had moved back into Karelia during the Continuation War and so had to be evacuated from Karelia again.
+Many civilians who had been displaced after the Winter War had moved back to Karelia during the Continuation War and so had to be evacuated yet again.
 Of the 260,000 civilians who had returned to Karelia, only 19 chose to remain and become Soviet citizens.
 Most of the Ingrian Finns, together with Votes and Izhorians living in German-occupied Ingria, had been evacuated to Finland in 1943–1944.
 After the armistice, Finland was forced to return the evacuees.
 Soviet authorities did not allow the 55,733 returnees to resettle in Ingria and deported the Ingrian Finns to central regions of the Soviet Union.